adampridmore/vat-roadmap/source/documentation/index.md

 # VAT (MTD) Roadmap

-We produce this roadmap as a high level view of the VAT (MTD) services planned or already open to you as third party software developers.
+We produce this roadmap to give you a high level view of our current and planned API services for VAT (MTD).

 ## What this Roadmap tells you